Gaussian multiplicative chaos through the lens of the 2D Gaussian free field: An intrinsic definition of the GMC measure

 Thus given a GMC measure of parameter $\gamma_0$, we can construct one with parameter $\gamma_1$ as close as we wish to $\sqrt{\gamma_0^2 + 2-\frac{\gamma_0^2}{2}} = \sqrt{2+\gamma_0^2/2}$.
 Iterating this we can construct the GMC measure with parameter $\gamma_n$ as close as we wish to Taking $n$ sufficiently large we can obtain any $\gamma < 2$ using such an iteration.
 Thus this gives us another construction of the GMC measure in the whole $\gamma \in (-2, 2)$ regime.
 Notice that again there is nothing specific about the GFF in this section, and all the arguments hold for general nice log-correlated fields in 2D and even in higher dimensions.

-\begin{rem} Here we used Corollary \ref{cor:dimsharp} and thus the calculations of Lemma \ref{lem:2ndme} to justify the dimension of the GMC measure, and thus as presented we don't really give an alternative construction in $L^1$ regime.
-However, the dimension of $M^\gamma(dz)$ could also be obtained by different means than by removing thick points, providing indeed a stand-alone method to treat the $L^1$ regime.
-Moreover, the argument seems fun enough to present it for its own sake. \end{rem}
+\begin{rem} Here we used Corollary \ref{cor:dimsharp} and thus the calculations of Lemma \ref{lem:2ndme} to justify the dimension of the GMC measure, and thus as presented we did not really give an alternative construction in $L^1$ regime.
+However, the dimension of $M^\gamma(dz)$ in the $L^2$ regime could also be obtained by different means than by removing thick points, for example by using rooted measures.
+Thereafter one would bootstrap the dimension together with enlarging the interval for $\gamma$, providing a stand-alone method to treat the $L^1$ regime.
+And after all, the argument also seems fun enough to present it for its own sake. \end{rem}